adnanmalikinfo/URLsExtractor/README.md

 You need python3 and pyperclip package installed.

 #RUN
-Copy the file, source code or large file to your clip board Go to directory you have downloaded URLsExtractor to.
-Run "python3 linkExtractor.py"
+Copy the file, source code or large file to your clip board \n Go to directory you have downloaded URLsExtractor to.\n Run "python3 linkExtractor.py" \n
 You will have a pretty print and the results will be saved to your clipboard as well